Which open-weight model should we choose? MoE? Q4?

 UD-Q2_K_XL12.9 GB

-This is the most aggressive compression, with each weight being expressed using just around 2 bits.
+This is the most aggressive compression method, representing each weight with only around 2 bits.

-However, by combining dynamic quantization (UD), important layers can be maintained at high precision, resulting in better-than-expected quality.
+However, by combining this with dynamic quantization (UD), critical layers can be maintained at high precision, and quality exceeding expectations may be achieved.

-In actual benchmarks, Unsloth's UD-Q2_K_XL has been reported to outperform standard 3-bit quantization (Q3_K_M) in several benchmarks.
+Actual benchmarks have also reported that Unsloth's UD-Q2_K_XL outperforms standard 3-bit quantization (Q3_K_M) in several benchmarks.

 UD-IQ2_XXS